 Here are some fun exercises to hone your skills:

-- Wander the isles of better stores looking for their loss prevention staff (shoplifting, or shrinkage as they like to call it).
+Wander the aisles of better stores looking for their loss prevention staff (shoplifting, or “shrinkage” as they like to call it).
 Many stores have loss prevention employees that look for shoplifters, or provide “enhanced” customer service.